 "The secret of happiness, you see, is not found in seeking more, but in developing the capacity to enjoy less."

 For Socrates, one of the greatest ancient thinkers, happiness doesn't come from external rewards or accolades.
 It comes from the private, internal success people bestow upon themselves.

 By paring down our needs, we can learn to appreciate simpler pleasures.

 "The more man meditates upon good thoughts, the better will be his world and the world at large."

-Confucius' sentiment about happiness has echoed through history in books such as "The Power of Positive Thinking" and recent research in cognitive behavioural therapy, which seeks to help people see the connections between their thoughts, feelings, and behaviours.
+Confucius' sentiment about happiness has echoed through history in books such as "The Power of Positive Thinking" and recent research in cognitive behavioral therapy, which seeks to help people see the connections between their thoughts, feelings, and behaviors.

 According to a Confucian mindset, happiness is a self-fulfilling prophecy that replicates itself the more we find reasons for its existence.

 "The greatest blessings of mankind are within us and within our reach.
 A wise man is content with his lot, whatever it may be, without wishing for what he has not."

 Beloved by contemporary philosophy nerds like the investor Nassim Taleb and marketing whiz Ryan Holiday, the Stoic philosopher firmly believed in what psychologists would now call the "locus of control."

 For some people, the locus lives externally.
 They feel like outside forces guide their actions.
 For others (in Seneca's mind, the happy ones), the locus lives within.